-In 1991 Alava wrote, “More than a decade ago La Sonora Ponceña from Puerto Rico started to include instrumental jazz in their albums.
-This delighted most of the listening audience and it certainly intrigued me.
-Elias Lopez’s arrangement of Dizzy Gillespie’s ‘Night in Tunisia,’ and Enrique “Papo” Lucca’s arrangement of Horace Silver’s ‘Nica’s Dream’ were gems of the highest quality.
-The compositions were familiar to me as a ‘jazz aficionado’ in New York City.
-Having witnessed the birth of ‘bebop’ and seen the creators of this genre in person, I often wondered what motivated a guy in Ponce, Puerto Rico to record arrangements by notable (jazz) musicians.
-Of course, Papo Lucca’s piano playing has always displayed a facility for using long phrases and extended melodic figures; the very essence of the bebop style.
-These extensions are also apparent in the long structures and variety of ‘coros’ which are used in many of his band’s arrangements.”
+While browsing through back-issues of Latin Beat magazine, I found an interesting article by writer Silvio Alava titled “Bebop Spoken Here.”
+Alava wrote about how, over a decade ago, La Sonora Ponceña, a Puerto Rican band, started incorporating instrumental jazz in their albums.
+This delighted their audience and intrigued Alava.
+He particularly enjoyed Elias Lopez’s arrangement of Dizzy Gillespie’s “Night in Tunisia” and Enrique “Papo” Lucca’s arrangement of Horace Silver’s “Nica’s Dream,” which he considered to be of the highest quality.
+As a jazz enthusiast in New York City, Alava had witnessed the birth of bebop and seen many of its creators in person.
+He often wondered what motivated a guy in Ponce, Puerto Rico, to record arrangements by notable jazz musicians.
+Alava noted that Papo Lucca’s piano playing has always displayed a facility for using long phrases and extended melodic figures, which is the essence of the bebop style.
+These extensions are also apparent in the song structures and various cores in many of the band’s arrangements.

-Papo confirmed this in Mary Kent’s book, “Salsa Talks!
-A Musical Heritage Uncovered.”
-“The jazz influence is very evident in our music.
-I would say it is present in almost all the bands that play these rhythms.
-You can sense it in the brass phrasing, in the solos.
-The arrangers in particular have the duty to dress up the numbers making it inevitable to hear a phrase in salsa that you haven’t necessarily heard in jazz, but sounds like it originated there due to our influences.”
+According to Mary Kent’s book “Salsa Talks!
+A Musical Heritage Uncovered,” Papo confirmed that the jazz influence is evident in the music played by almost all the bands that play salsa rhythms.
+Papo claims that the brass phrasing and solos are where the jazz influence can be sensed the most.
+The arrangers must dress up the numbers, which makes it inevitable to hear a phrase in salsa that you haven’t necessarily heard in jazz, but sounds like it originated there due to the influences.

 THE CUBAN CONNECTION